 Get a local SIM card to stay connected

-In my opinion, if you use common sense, dress appropriately, act respectfully and you don’t attract any unwanted attention, you’ll be more then fine.
+In my opinion, if you use common sense, dress appropriately, act respectfully and you don’t attract any unwanted attention, you’ll be more than fine.
 I’ll be definitely back to Morocco, to conquer Mt Toubkal and even maybe to learn surfing in Taghazout, who knows…

 Alternatively, if you don’t want to travel to Morocco alone and you don’t have a friend or sibling that wants to join your trip, you can always sign for an organized excursion with a travel agency.